-As I was thinking about how Kickstarter allows creatives to fund projects before they are created, it dawned on me how similar this was to what we call the Product Launch Formula in the world of internet marketing.
+As I was thinking about how Kickstarter allows creatives to fund projects before they are created, it dawned on me how similar this was to what we call the product launch in the world of internet marketing.

 A Kickstarter campaign really is just a product launch.
 You create a lot of buzz, engage your audience in the quest to fund something they want, include all kinds of incentives and samples, and of course, have a deadline driven target that spurs action.

 When I did my first ever product launch for my training program Blog Mastermind I only had the first week’s lesson complete.
 I wrote the next 26 lessons after I had paying members.

 This is a formula used by so many people online who sell information products.
 You offer your product, launch it with a bang, and then create it with your customers.

 You get your money upfront and you can tailor the product to the people who signed up.
 Win-win.

 It’s a great strategy for everyone involved, except if there are delays in delivery or excessive refund requests – or of course, no buyers!

 Kickstarter runs pretty much exactly the same way.
 It has taken the concept of the presell launch to almost any creative endeavour and legitimised it for the mainstream – well at least the internet mainstream.

 Projects are just an idea – or at the most a prototype or beta version – before they are taken to market and sold on the Kickstarter platform.
 Those that are marketed well enough and gain traction are funded and then created.
 Those that fail to reach the threshold are not – at least not via Kickstarter.

 People who back projects have to wait to receive what they just supported.
 If all things go according to plan, within a few months they should have what they paid for, with the creators busy using the funds to build their idea.